ubilabs/webpack-node-modules-list/README.md

 [![npm version](https://badge.fury.io/js/webpack-node-modules-list.svg)](https://badge.fury.io/js/webpack-node-modules-list)

 Exports metadata of all used node modules of a webpack bundle to a file.
-This plugin works perfectly with the `SplitByPathPlugin` plugin.

-## About
+## Usage

 This plugin creates a list with the name, version, license, and link to the repo of each node module in the webpack bundle.

-## Usage

-Simply include this plugin in your webpack configuration file.
 The output file name can be configured, and defaults to `npm-modules.md`

 ```